hiveot/hub.capnp/README.md

-# WoST Gateway
+# WoST Hub

-The WoST Gateway is the reference implementation of the gateway for the Web of Secured Things.
-It receives information from 'WoST Things' and makes the result available to consumers.
-The gateway aims to be compatible with the WoT open standard but is constrainted to features that meet the WoST security mandate of "Things Do Not Run Servers".
+The WoST Hub is the reference implementation of the Hub for the Web of (Secured) Things.
+It receives information from 'Things' and provides a Thing shadow device to consumers.
+Consumers interact with Things through the Hub provided shadow devices without connecting directly to the Thing.
+The Hub aims to be compatible with the WoT open standard but is constrainted to features that meet the WoST security mandate of "Things Do Not Run Servers".

 ## Project Status

 Status: Alpha

-The core implementation of the gateway with plugin support is feature complete.
-This includes a built-in message bus and the option to use MQTT as a message bus to communicate between plugins and gateway.
-The gateway can be started and will listen for publication and subscriptions by plugins

-Next up is adding an example plugin that Secured Things can use to push their Thing Description.
+A second iteration of the Hub is in progress.
+The Hub message bus is reworked to provide the Thing API itself and can be run as a WebSocket or MQTT service.
+Plugins use this API to receive information from and control Things.

 ## Audience

 This project is aimed at software developers and system implementors with knowledge of operating systems and computing devices.

-A Binary distribution of the gateway and its plugins can be installed and used by users with basic Linux skills.
+A Binary distribution of the Hub and its plugins can be installed and used by users with basic Linux skills.

 ## Summary

-The gateway is intended to cover various use-cases.
-The WoT architecture describes [several of them](https://www.w3.org/TR/wot-architecture/#sec-use-cases) such as smart home for consumers and smart factories in industry.
+The WoST Hub provides a shadow representation of discovered Things.
+Things register themselves with the Hub while consumers discover and control things through the Hub.
+The Hub acts as an intermediary and avoid the need to provide direct access to Things by consumers.
+This keeps the Thing isolated and secure.

-The gateway is intended to be used with WoST compliant IoT devices (WoST Things)and legacy devices.
-WoST compliant devices automatically discovery the gateway on a local network and requests to provision themselves.
-The administrator logs into the gateway and accepts the provisioning request.
-From then on the device sends its Thing Description and its events to the gateway, from where it can be accessed and monitored.
-A management plugin lets the user administer and monitor devices through a web browser.
+The WoST Hub is intended to be used with WoST compliant IoT devices (WoST Things)and legacy devices.
+WoST compliant devices automatically discover the Hub on a local network and provision themselves with the Hub.
+After provisioning the device sends its Thing Description and its events to the Hub, from where it can be accessed and monitored.

 Legacy devices that are not WoST compliant are accessed through plugins that convert between the legacy format and WoT standards.
-They can be used as if they are WoT devices via the gateway APIs.
+They can be used as if they are WoT devices via the Hub APIs.

 In either case WoST Things are never accessed directly.
 WoST managed IoT devices should remain in a secured fire-walled area.
-End users view and control the devices through the gateway using their web browser.
-This works entirely stand-alone and no Internet access is required.
-For remote access and monitoring, the gateway can connect securely to a cloud WoST Gateway over the Internet.
+End users view and control the devices through the Hub.
+For use within the Local Area Network this works entirely stand-alone and no Internet access is required.
+For remote access and monitoring, the Hub can connect securely to a cloud based Hub.
 Here too, there is never a direct connection from the Internet to the local network.

-The features of the gateway is provided through plugins.
-Core plugins that (will be) included are for Thing discovery using Thing Description documents.
+The features of the Hub is provided through plugins.
+Core plugins provide support for Thing provisioning and discovery.

 ## WoST vs WoT

-As mentioned elsewhere in more detail, WoST is an implementation of WoT where Things do not run a server.
-Instead WoST 'Things' push their data into an intermediary WoST gateway.
+As mentioned elsewhere in more detail, WoST is an implementation of WoT with the restriction that **Things do not run a server**.
+Instead WoST 'Things' push their data into the WoST hub that provides intermediary services to access the Thing.
 The reason behind this approach is that of security.
 Implementing servers securely is hard and not a role for a simple IoT device.

 WoST therefore supports [section 6.7 of the WoT architecture](https://www.w3.org/TR/wot-architecture/#direct-communication) with a protocol binding that requires the Thing to connect to an Intermediary.
-The WoST gateway is in this case the intermediary and implements a server for the Thing to connect to.
+The WoST Hub is in this case the intermediary and implements a server for the Thing to connect to using one of its protocol bindings.

-The WoST gateway functionality is provided through plugins.
-The Intermediary plugin implements the protocol binding for WoST Things to connect to.

 ## Installation

-The WoST Gateway is designed to run on Linux based computers.
+The WoST Hub is designed to run on Linux based computers.
 Mac, Windows and Android versions are currently not considered since the recommendation is to run it on a stand-alone computer.

 ### System Requirements

-Unless the gateway is provided as part of an appliance, it needs to be installed on a computer.
+Unless the Hub is provided as part of an appliance, it needs to be installed on a computer.
 It is best to use a dedicated computer for this.

-For home users a raspberry pi 2+ will be powerful enough to run the gateway and simple plugins.
+For home users a raspberry pi 2+ will be powerful enough to run the Hub and simple plugins.
 For industrial or automotive usage a dedicated embedded computer system is recommended.

-In its most basic configuration the gateway needs less than 100MB of RAM and an ARMv7 CPU as found on a PI2.
+In its most basic configuration the Hub needs less than 100MB of RAM and an ARMv7 CPU as found on a PI2.
 See plugin documentation for additional memory requirements.

 ### Install From Package Manager